-Children are expected to be at school and at their class line by 7:55 for instruction to begin at 8:00 a.m.
-Children who are late need to bring a note stating the reason for the late arrival.
+Children are expected to be at school and at their class line by 7:47am (warning bell) for instruction to begin at 7:50 a.m. (tardy bell) Children who are late need to bring a note stating the reason for the late arrival.
 The only excused tardies are for medical /dental appointments, illness or funeral for a member of the immediate family.
-The gate will close at 8:00 a.m. and students will be issued a tardy slip at Gate 3.
+The gate will close at 7:50 a.m. and students will be issued a tardy slip at Gate 1/2 or in the office.